-The theory presented here, along with the illustrating simulations, shows how to transform adsorption-related voltammograms to yield two PPI functions.
-One of them is characteristic to adsorption kinetics, the other to adsorption equilibrium.
-From an algebra point of view, Eq.
-5 is a simple combination of three well-known equations pertinent to the voltammetry of adsorption; however, by making use of the implicit scan-rate dependence of the current and of its integral at a constant potential we can extrapolate to the purely kinetics-controlled and purely equilibrium-based situations.
-These two PPI functions are determined from a set of voltammograms of different scan-rates or from voltammograms comprising a number of cycles with varied scan-rates.
+The theory presented here, along with the illustrative simulations, shows how to transform adsorption-related voltammograms to yield two PPI functions.
+One of them is characteristic of adsorption kinetics, the other of adsorption equilibrium.
+From an algebraic point of view, Eq.
+(5) is a simple combination of three well-known equations pertinent to the voltammetry of adsorption; however, by making use of the implicit scan-rate dependence of the current and of its integral at a constant potential we can extrapolate to purely kinetics-controlled and purely equilibrium-based situations.
+These two PPI functions are determined from a set of voltammograms with different scan rates or from voltammograms comprising a number of cycles with varied scan rates.